vgarciasc/xeupiu/tutorial.md

 If these items are true for your PC but the tool keeps crashing, read on.

-### 5. The tool was working well, but now when I try to open it, it crashes immediately!
+### 5. The tool was working well, but now when I try to open it, it crashes with "not enough image data"!

-This is a known issue with the Windows internal screenshotting API.
+This is a known issue with the Windows internal screenshotting API, due to interference caused by other applications (most commonly, web browsers).
 Please do the following:

-1. Close both XEUPIU and the emulator.
+1. Close the emulator, XEUPIU, and your open web browser windows.
-2. Close other windows in your computer.
-3. Reopen XEUPIU and the emulator.
+2. Reopen the emulator, XEUPIU, and try to run XEUPIU again.
+3. If it is still not working, close other windows beyond the web browser, and try again.
+4. If XEUPIU worked, feel free to reopen all other windows.

 If this does not solve your issue, read on.